-Pre Lite Pass – $48 Includes Sky Lagoon admission, public changing facilities, towel.
+Pre Lite Pass – $48 Includes Sky Lagoon admission, public changing facilities, and a towel.

-Pure Package – $68 Includes everything in pure lite plus one journey through the seven step ritual.
+Pure Package – $68 Includes everything in Pure-Lite Plus one journey through the seven step ritual.
 Read more about that here.
 In general the seven-step process is an enhanced spa experience.

 If you would like a tour to do all of the access and transportation for you, I recommend this one here.

 The Sky Lagoon is a lot cheaper than the Blue Lagoon.
-If you do the most basic package, it is about half the cost (about $55 USD).
+If you do the most basic package, it is about one-half the cost (about $55 USD).

 There are two main decisions you need to make when deciding which package to get.